immmersive/codesmash-ai/agi-model.md

 - if it can solve the problem, it returns the result
 - if it can't solve the problem it decides on the best course of action based on its internal data
 - it then adjusts the internal knowledge based on the outcome

+In order to be able to perform the above steps, we can say that the AGI system, needs to have the following components.

+- General problem representation where all input is transformed into patterns and stored internally.

+- Learning system which will analyze patterns in the internal data and create classification hierarchies.

+- General problem solving method, which can take the stored patterns as its input and return the solution to the problem represented as patterns.

+- Feedback system which will store into the internal system data all results of each problem solving request.